emqx/emqx-docs/en_US/deploy/install-introduction.md

 ## Hardware specification

-Depends on the number of client connections, message rate, message size, and enabled features, the minimum hardware needed to run EMQX varies.
+Depending on the number of client connections, message rate, message size, and enabled features, the minimum hardware specification for EMQX varies.

-Here we list the minimum hardware specification for runing a simple EMQX function verification, that is, with 100,000 client connections and100,000 message throughput per second.
+Here we list the minimum hardware specification for running a simple EMQX function verification, with 100,000 client connections and 100,000 message throughput per second.

 | Item           | Mininum configuration | Recommended configuration |
 | -------------- | --------------------- | ------------------------- |